John Earle (Australian politician)

-John Earle (15 November 1865 – 6 February 1932), commonly referred to as Jack Earle, was an Australian politician who served as Premier of Tasmania from 1914 to 1916 and also for one week in October 1909.
+John Earle (15 November 1865 – 6 February 1932) was an Australian politician who served as Premier of Tasmania from 1914 to 1916 and also for one week in October 1909.
 He later served as a Senator for Tasmania from 1917 to 1923.
 Prior to entering politics, he worked as a miner and prospector.
 He began his career in the Australian Labor Party (ALP), helping to establish a local branch of the party, and was Tasmania's first ALP premier.
 However, he was expelled from the party during the 1916 split and joined the Nationalists, whom he represented in the Senate.

 Early life

 Earle was born on 15 November 1865 in Bridgewater, Tasmania, the son of Ann Teresa (née McShane) and Charles Staples Earle.
 His mother and father were of Irish and Cornish descent respectively.
 Earle grew up on his father's farm and attended the local state school.
 At the age of 14 he was apprenticed as a blacksmith at a foundry in Hobart.
 He attended engineering and science classes at the Hobart Technical School and also attended lectures at the Hobart Mechanics' Institute, as a result of which he developed an interest in politics.
 He was a member of the Hobart Debating Club and became acquainted with the colony's attorney-general Andrew Inglis Clark.

 After completing his apprenticeship, Earle worked on the mines at Mathinna, Zeehan and Corinna.
 In 1893 he was a miners' representative at a government conference in Hobart.
 He returned to Zeehan in 1898 and became prominent in the local community, serving on the Zeehan Municipal Council, on the local hospital board, and as president of the Gormanston branch of the Amalgamated Miners' Association.
 He was one of 28 men blacklisted by the manager of the Mount Lyell Mining and Railway Company for being "disloyal and treacherous".

 In 1901, Earle chaired the conference which established the Workers' Political League (WPL), the predecessor of the modern Australian Labor Party (Tasmanian Branch).
 He was elected as the organisation's inaugural president in 1903.